-The preparation of these financial statements requires management to make judgements and estimates the affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
-The financial statements include judgements and estimates which, by their nature, are uncertain, and actual outcomes could differ.
-The impacts of such judgements and estimates are pervasive throughout the financial statements, and may require accounting adjustments based on future occurrences.
+The preparation of these consolidated financial statements requires management to make judgements and estimates the affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
+The consolidated financial statements include judgements and estimates which, by their nature, are uncertain, and actual outcomes could differ.
+The impacts of such judgements and estimates are pervasive throughout the consolidated financial statements, and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and also in future periods when the revision affects both current and future periods.
-The preparation of these financial statements required the following critical accounting estimates and significant judgements:
+The preparation of these consolidated financial statements required the following critical accounting estimates and significant judgements:

 - (i) The fair value of stock options and warrants issued are subject to the limitations of the Black Scholes option pricing model that incorporates market data and involves uncertainty in estimates used by management in the assumptions.
-Because the Black Scholes option pricing model requires the input of highly subjective assumptions, including the volatility of share prices, changes in input assumptions can materially affect the fair value estimate. - (ii) The preparation of the financial statements requires management to make judgments regarding the going concern of the Company. - (iii) Management has exercised their judgment in determining the provision for future income taxes.
+Because the Black Scholes option pricing model requires the input of highly subjective assumptions, including the volatility of share prices, changes in input assumptions can materially affect the fair value estimate. - (ii) The fair value of performance share units requires management to make a judgement in estimating the vesting period, which is highly subjective, and a change in this assumption can materially affect the fair value estimate. - (iii) The preparation of the financial statements requires management to make judgments regarding the going concern of the Company. - (iv) Management has exercised their judgment in determining the provision for future income taxes.
 The judgment is based on the Company's current understanding of the tax law as it relates to the transactions and activities entered into by the Company.